Whether you choose real estate or index funds as your primary investment, each has an outstanding track record of building wealth.

 Real estate is one investment where a small investor can make a big play with a small amount of money.
 You can purchase an investment property with 20% down and finance the rest from the bank.
 With an owner-occupied property, the down payment may be no more than 3%.
 Because of the high level of leverage, the long-term returns on real estate will be even higher than would be the case if you paid the full price in cash for the property.

 Some investors prefer holding physical assets to paper and electronic investments, like stocks and bonds.
 Real estate is the ultimate tangible asset because it represents ownership of the land itself.

 When you invest in an index fund or even in stocks and bonds, you’re turning control of your money over to the fund manager or company management.
 But when you invest in individual property, you control the entire process.

 Despite the easy and painless path the get-rich-quick-in-real-estate crowd claims it to be, real estate has real risks—and they’re not minor.

 Here are some examples:

 Overpaying for a property.
-This is more likely during hot markets, when multiple offers boost the property values.
-But if you buy-in at or near the top of the market, you may not recover your investment for a long time.
+This is more likely during hot markets when multiple offers boost property values.
+But if you buy in at or near the top of the market, you may not recover your investment for a long time.
 This is made worse by leverage.
 Since most of the funds used to purchase real estate are borrowed, and that creates a fixed obligation, what’s really at stake is your equity.
-A 10% reduction in property values could cut a 20% investment in half.

 Rising interest rates.
 These affect all investments, including stocks.
 Rising rates have a bigger impact on real estate because of the leverage factor.
 If rates rise significantly, your property value may go flat or even decline.